Public librarians help provide an information, reading and cultural hub for the local community

 - an appreciation of the pressures and demands or working in a public library

 - the ability to lead and motivate others (for more senior roles).

 Knowledge of one or more community languages may also be useful.

 To get a place on a postgraduate course, you'll usually need relevant work experience.
 If you don't already have this, you'll need to arrange something within a library or information service, either paid or voluntary, to build up some experience.
 Look for internships on local authority websites or advertised locally.

 If your degree is unrelated to information and library work and you have little to no library and information work experience, you can find paid experience via CILIP's Graduate Training Opportunities scheme.
-Jobs are typically advertised between November and May (ready for the next academic year), and will introduce you to the information and library sector, giving you the experience needed to apply for a postgraduate course.
+Jobs are usually advertised near the end of the year and during spring and will introduce you to the information and library sector, giving you the experience needed to apply for a postgraduate course.
 Trainee jobs typically last one year, fixed term.

-It's important to show your motivation by getting relevant experience as early as possible.
+Getting relevant experience as early as possible will show your self-motivation and enthusiasm for the work.
 Search for pre-course experience in a range of libraries, not just public ones.